 Like any targeted message, your communication should be crafted with specific people in mind.

 Now is the time for strategic thinking introverts to flex their intellectual muscles.
-They must be the vanguard for the development and nurturance of compelling ideas that solve critical problems.
+They must be the vanguard for developing and nurturing compelling ideas that solve critical problems.

-A new Age of Reason will raise the bar higher than the first Age of Enlightenment or we are relegated to revisiting the regressive Dark Ages.
+A new Age of Reason will raise the bar higher than the first Age of Enlightenment, or we will be relegated to revisiting the regressive Dark Ages.

 Related: Introverts Rule the World, or At Least Run It

 Barclay, J. (2020, July 23).
 Introverts-your time has come….Passle.
 Retrieved from: https://bit.ly/3BEwI3z.

 Tobak, S. (2011, Oct.
 12).
 Introverted?
 It’s our time to shine.
 CBS News.
 Retrieved from: https://cbsn.ws/3vFfSxG.

 Weber, P. (2009, Dec.
 23).
 Introverts, our time has come to claim it.
 Patricia Weber.
 Retrieved from: https://bit.ly/3BIdmdV.